 Costs relating to the acquisition and development of land are capitalised and carried forward at cost, as inventories.
-As developed lots are settled the associated value of inventories is expensed to the statement of profit and loss or other comprehensive income.
+As developed lots are settled the associated value of inventories is expensed to the statement of comprehensive income.
 Profits are brought to account on the contract of sale settlement.